clementcyberknight/jup-retriever/README.md

 ## Overview

 Jup Retriever is a Node.js application that fetches token information from the Jup API.
 It provides a simple API to retrieve details about various tokens on the Solana blockchain.

+To prevent hitting API rate limits, the application implements a **request queuing system**.
+Instead of rejecting requests when limits are reached, it queues them and processes one request per second, ensuring reliable delivery for all inquiries.

 Bro i just Built this for an AI Agent and to avoid rate limiting in otaku ai

 ## Project Structure